Abolfazl2049/portfolio/docs/sprint-artifacts/2-2-create-resume-preview-container-component.md

 ## Acceptance Criteria

-1. **AC1:** Given the ResumePreview component is rendered, when it displays, then it shows a two-column layout with left sidebar (35% width) and right main content (65% width)
+1. **AC1:** Given the ResumePreview component is rendered, when it displays, then it shows a single-column vertical layout with proper spacing
 2. **AC2:** The container has A4 aspect ratio (210mm × 297mm)
 3. **AC3:** Page margins are 24px (1.5rem)
 4. **AC4:** Background is white